 Take a food & wine trip to the Hunter Valley

-If you want to try a local Aussie wine and are visiting Sydney, then the Hunter Valley is for you.
+If you want to try a local Aussie wine and are visiting Sydney, then the Hunter Valley is for you, it is one of our favourite weekend getaways.
 Famed for it's Chardonnays, Semillon, Shiraz and Pinot Noir, it's an interesting wine region that's just two hours north of Sydney and set up for cycling around the vineyards.

 It's a place to relax and indulge yourself with great restaurants and produce shops as well as the wineries.
 Most wineries let you taste the wines for free, a couple of the more famous ones such as Brokenwood charge $5 which is deducted from the price of a bottle if you make a purchase.